Noah-Huppert/linux-install/INSTRUCTIONS.md

 ```

 # Setup
-Follow the instructions in the following sections to install Void linux.
+Follow the instructions in the following sections to install Void Linux.

 ## Disable Secure Boot
-Secure boot interferes with your computer's ability to boot form a USB.
+Secure boot interferes with your computer's ability to boot from a USB.

 Disable it in your computer's BIOS configuration.